balnbibarbi/tanzu-initializr/tas/platform-lifecycle.md

 ---

-[feature] Document and define the platform lifecycle
+Document and define the platform lifecycle

 Determine the cadence - Minor/Major